Kateřina Siniaková: National representation

 In February 2017, she was nominated to the Fed Cup team for the first time by the captain Petr Pála as she was the third best ranked woman Czech tennis player (considering Petra Kvitová's injury) after Karolína Plíšková and Barbora Strýcová and would benefit from the experience.
 She was again part of the Fed Cup the following year, playing in both the semi-finals and final.
 She won a singles and doubles rubber in the latter, thereby collecting the final points Czech Republic needed to win the event.

 Siniaková along with Barbora Krejčíková won the gold medal in the women's doubles at the 2020 Summer Olympics.

 Siniaková was also part of the Czech team at the 2020-21 Billie Jean King Cup Finals in Prague, where she played doubles alongside Lucie Hradecká.

 She was again part of the Czech team at the 2022 Billie Jean King Cup Finals held in Glasgow, Scotland.
 In the group stage, she teamed up with Markéta Vondroušová to win a doubles tie against Poland and earned the winning point by beating Coco Gauff in singles.

+During the 2023 Billie Jean King Cup Finals, Siniaková anchored the Czech team's doubles lineup, notably securing a decisive group-stage victory against the United States before Czechia fell to eventual champions Canada in the semifinals.
+Although she was nominated to the squad for the 2024 Billie Jean King Cup Finals, she did not feature on-court as the team's singles players secured their respective ties early.
+Partnering Tomáš Macháč she won second gold medal for Czechia in mixed doubles at 2024 Paris Olympics.

+Due to scheduling conflicts, Siniaková opted out of participating with the Czech national team for the 2025 Billie Jean King Cup edition of the tournament.

+Siniaková returned to the national team for the 2026 Billie Jean King Cup Finals in Shenzhen, China, where Czechia entered the tournament as one of the pre-event favorites.
+Having recently secured the doubles title at the 2026 US Open, she joined a star-studded squad that included Linda Nosková, Karolína Muchová, and Marie Bouzková.
+Czechia went on to capture its 12th tournament title by defeating Ukraine 2–0 in the final on September 27, 2026.
+Because singles players Muchová and Nosková swept their matches in the knockout rounds—including the quarter-finals against Great Britain, the semi-finals against Spain, and the final tie against Ukraine—the ties were decided early, meaning Siniaková's doubles services were not required on-court during the finals.
+It was her second title, she previously won in 2018, known as Fed Cup.